onoelle/FCND-Estimation-CPP/project/WRITEUP.md

 Tuning the parameters to these values:
 ````
-QPosXYStd = .0005
+QPosXYStd = .05
 QVelXYStd = .3
 ````
-results in a much better approximation of the errors regarding x and velocity of x, judging from these sample plots:
+results in a reasonable approximation of the errors regarding x and velocity of x, judging from these sample plots (I prolonged simulation time to 4 seconds to illustrate it better):
 ![Scenario 9](./scenario9_covariance.png)

 # Step 4: Magnetometer Update